Need spiritual evolution now, not hereafter

 Continue reading

-Nicholas: Happy 18th Birthday, Son
+Nicholas: Happy 18th Birthday, My Son!

 “He’s a real banana head,” the doctor who delivered you pronounced right after your birth.
 You looked more like a “prune” with all those wrinkles, kinda like an aging Dwight Eisenhower or a Winston Churchill, but with a lot more wrinkles.